Nise-r/Analytics-Dashboard/Grafana/readme.md

 - Loki as a logging tool.
 - Promtail for sending data from log file to Loki

 ---
-## 📈 Key Insights Derived:

-- Technology category of product have higher profit margin than others.
-- California have highest number of customers but New York have higher profits.
-- Consumer segment drives maximum sales and profit.

----
 ## 🚀 How to Use